Saurashtra language: Saurashtra script

-Numerals

 Devanagari script

-Recently, Saurashtrians adopted Devanagari Script for writing.
+Recently, the Saurashtrian community has largely switched to the use of the Devanagari script.
 The alphabet chart containing vowels, consonants and the compound letters in Devanagari script are as follows:

-Limitations

-Firstly, Devanagari script is not developed by the Saurashtrians.
-Secondly, even if Devanagari script is adopted to write Saurashtra language, it will look like a bleak literature and would not be developed further, as it cannot be used among the people currently living in a State not of their own and it would not include the Dravidian features of the language.

 Loanwords

 The language itself is more similar to modern day Gujarati and Marathi as both originated from Prakrit.
 However, in the course of migration to South India, the language was influenced by Dravidian Languages such as Telugu and Kannada and accumulated words from those language in its vocabulary as loanwords.